yowainwright/developer-ci-benefits/README.md

 # Talk: Developer CI Benefits

-> The Developer CI Benefits talk repository provides documents, links, lists, notes, and slides to support the talk.
+> The Developer CI Benefits talk repository provides documents, links, lists, images, and notes to support the talk.
 The CI Benefits Talk covers: setup, road to benefits, and benefits of CI.
-This talk's examples are provided in shell commands and JavaScript but can be applied to other development patterns.
+This talk's examples are provided in shell commands and JavaScript but can be applied to other development patterns and languages.
 If unfamiliar, CI stands for [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).

 ----

 ## Initiatives 📈

 The sections below provide context into to flow of the **Developer CI Benefits** talk.
-This talk uses JavaScript to describe CI but CI pattern in other languages may be similar.
+This talk uses JavaScript to describe CI but CI patterns in other languages may be similar.

 ### Context

 This talk is aimed at developers interested in CI benefits.
 It describes how CI works with examples for  getting started with CI.
 It touches on different tooling and options available for CI.
-It connects implementation on CI and ways to save time for developers and money for companies.
+It connects implementation of CI and ways to save time for developers and money for companies.

 ### Goals